sergiodealencar/sergiodealencar/README.md

 * Transcriptome analysis and gene networks in a rare pediatric tumor (2019) (https://bit.ly/3l535g5)
 * Genome-wide analysis of the transcriptional response to drought stress (2019) (https://bit.ly/2HJmh4B)
+* Winter is coming: genetic analyses of the bud break date locus reveal candidate genes from the cold perception pathway to dormancy release in apple (Malus × domestica Borkh.)
+(2019) (https://bit.ly/3inm0kG)